 Medical Malpractice Statute of Limitations in Florida

-Time is sensitive in medical malpractice cases.
-In Florida, you must start a medical malpractice lawsuit within two years of discovering the injury.
-According to the Florida medical malpractice statute of limitations, Florida Statute §95.11, any time after the four-year mark from the discovery you will not be able to submit a claim,
+Birth injury cases are time-sensitive.
+In Florida, you must file a medical malpractice lawsuit within two years of discovering the resulting condition.
+According to the Florida medical malpractice statute of limitations, Florida Statute §95.11, you will not be able to submit a claim after the four-year mark from the discovery,

 Complete a Free Case Evaluation form now

-In Florida, you are required to submit a notice of intent to the local court system in order to file a claim against a healthcare provider.
-This includes an affidavit of merit from a medical professional stating that you have a valid medical malpractice claim.
+In Florida, you are required to submit a notice of intent to the local court system to file a claim against a healthcare provider.
+The notice must include an affidavit of merit from a doctor or recognized healthcare professional verifying that you have a valid medical malpractice claim.

 This notice of intent sets in motion a complicated settlement process that lasts 90 days.
-During those 90 days, the statute of limitations is tolled.
-If the health care provider indicates earlier than 90 days that they do not want to settle, you have 60 days or the remainder of the statute of limitations period to sue.
+If the health care provider states earlier than 90 days that they do not want to settle, you have 60 days or the remainder of the limitations period to sue.

-You Can Get Compensation for Damages From Your Cerebral Palsy Claim
+You Can Collect Financial Compensation for Damages From Your Cerebral Palsy Claim

-The amount of money you can recover from a settlement or as an award depends on your total economic and non-economic damages.
-Your Florida cerebral palsy attorney can help your family list their damages which can include:
+The amount of money you can recover from a birth injury settlement or court award depends on your total economic and non-economic damages.
+Your attorney can help your family list their damages, which can include the following:

 - Inability to work